christarazi/323Final/README.md

 # 323Final

-Will be seperated into 3 folders.
+Each part will be seperated into folders.